 Outdoor skiing and snowboarding on snow is possible in 85 countries worldwide.
 At least theoretically.
-Without ski tourism and infrastructure like known from these regions, mountain, ski and splitboard tours quickly develop to significantly more demanding challenges, just think about the lack of avalanche reports, mountain rescue and the network of trails and mountain huts.
+Without ski tourism and infrastructure like known from the Alps, mountain, ski and splitboard tours quickly develop to significantly more demanding challenges, just think about the lack of avalanche reports, mountain rescue and the network of trails and mountain huts.
 Nonetheless, because or by different reasons, other places, new discoveries, adventures and impressions are calling.

 Great Video inside!
 Beep-beep-beep.
 6:45AM.
 My watch alarm chimes and it’s time to start the day.
 My senses start to wake as I can smell and hear the crackle of the hot fire.
 Splitboarding